 And tomatoes and peppers are notoriously fickle indoors.
 They set fruit, it seems on their own pace only.
 Currently we have been waiting for 90 days for some beautiful habañero plants we have to set fruit.
 We are getting lots of flowers, beautiful foliage, but no fruit set.
 However we know they are getting what they need.
 Plenty of light, and good nutrients.
 Sooner or later, the fruit will set.

 Sometimes, like in the above example, flowers will form and drop off.
 This is sometimes a light issue, but as often as not, that plant just isn’t ready yet.
 Patience is key.

 As a dedicated indoor gardener, tomatoes and peppers can be some of the most challenging, and rewarding, crops to attempt indoors.
-AeroGardens have taken a bit of the guesswork out by testing and selecting 3 main varieties of tomatoes, and by offering different garden models that will produce different results.
+AeroGardens have taken a lot of the guesswork out by testing and selecting several varieties of tomatoes, and by offering different garden models that will produce different results.